awslabs/multi-model-server/docs/metrics.md

 ## CloudWatch Metrics

-AWS CloudWatch metrics enables a web-based dashboard where engineers can monitor a service status in real time.
+AWS CloudWatch enables a web-based dashboard where engineers can monitor a service status in real time.
 Engineers can also create triggers to alert when certain thresholds are exceeded, enabling an effective and fast response to issues in production.
-MMS has implemented the CloudWatch API so that metrics that are collected can be automatically delivered to a CloudWatch dashboard.
+MMS has implemented the CloudWatch API so that metrics that are collected can be published to CloudWatch.

 ![cloudwatch dashboard](images/cw_dash_800.png)
 *Figure 1: Example CloudWatch dashboard with MMS metrics*